Selective prediction-set models with coverage guarantees: Simulation results

-\textbf{Robustness under model misspecification} Another benefit of learning a decision function is that the model should be robust to model misspecification.
-In this example, $\E[Y|X=x]$ is a linear function in $x$, except over the region $[-1,1]^2$, where it follows a quadratic function.
-We constrain the density function to be a linear model but still use a multilayer neural network for the decision function.
-Figure~\ref{fig:sim_things} (C) shows that our decision function learns to reject the misspecified region.
+\paragraph{Robustness under model misspecification} One benefit of learning a decision function is protection against model misspecification.
+We ran a simulation where $\E[Y|X=x]$ is linear in $x$ over $\mathcal{X} = [-10,10]^2$, except in $[-1,1]^2$ where it follows a quadratic function.
+Using pSPS, we fit a linear model for the conditional mean but a multilayer neural network for the decision function.
+The decision function learns to accept in all regions but the square in which the linear model is misspecified (Fig~\ref{fig:sims}C).
+We note that decision functions that are fit using simple parametric models may not protect against model misspecification.
+For an example of such a case, see Figure~\ref{fig:sims_additional} of the Appendix.

-\textbf{Comparing aggregate and individual models for prediction set coverage} We compare prediction set coverage estimates, and associated CIs, based on individual and aggregate models from 3-fold sample-splitting (Fig.~\ref{fig:sim_things} D-F).
-Ideally, the conditional coverage of the prediction sets at every $x$ is $90\%$.
-The aggregate model is the most stable, as the inter-quartile range of the conditional coverages is smaller than that for individual models, particularly for small sample sizes.
-The CI coverage for both the individual and aggregate models converge to the correct level of 95\%.
-The CI width for the aggregate model is, however, smaller than that for individual models.
-Thus, model aggregation offers two primary benefits: its conditional coverage over $\mathcal{X}$ is less variable and its CI width is smaller.